TeshaneCrawford/t.crawford/content/chat.md

 ---
 title: "Let's Chat"
-description: "I'm a software engineer with a passion for building things that make a difference.
-I'm always open to chat about anything, whether it's about tech, life, or anything else in scope of interest.
-Feel free to reach out to me on any of the platforms below."
+description: "Let's find out what I can do to support you build your next big project.
+Feel free to reach out to me on any of the platforms below, send me an email, or book a call with me."
 heading: "Find me on these platforms"
 links:
   - name: "LinkendIn"